 The INCR command parses the string value as an integer, increments it by one, and finally sets the obtained value as the new value.
 There are other similar commands like INCRBY, DECR and DECRBY.
 Internally it's always the same command, acting in a slightly different way.

 What does it mean that INCR is atomic?
-That even multiple clients issuing INCR against the same key will never incur into a race condition.
-For instance it can never happen that client 1 read "10", client 2 read "10" at the same time, both increment to 11, and set the new value of 11.
+That even multiple clients issuing INCR against the same key will never enter into a race condition.
+For instance, it will never happen that client 1 reads "10", client 2 reads "10" at the same time, both increment to 11, and set the new value to 11.
 The final value will always be 12 and the read-increment-set operation is performed while all the other clients are not executing a command at the same time.

-There are a number of commands operating on strings.
-For example the GETSET command sets a key to a new value, returning the old value as result.
-You can use this command, for example, if you have a system that increments a Redis key using INCR every time your web site receives a new visit.
-You want to collect this information one time every hour, without losing a single increment.
+There are a number of commands for operating on strings.
+For example the GETSET command sets a key to a new value, returning the old value as the result.
+You can use this command, for example, if you have a system that increments a Redis key using INCR every time your web site receives a new visitor.
+You may want to collect this information once every hour, without losing a single increment.
 You can GETSET the key, assigning it the new value of "0" and reading the old value back.

 > mset a 10 b 20 c 30 OK > mget a b c 1) "10" 2) "20" 3) "30"

-When MSET is used, Redis returns an array of values.
+When MGET is used, Redis returns an array of values.

 Altering and querying the key space